 Returning to Minsk for our last night we once again checked-in to our hotel where we enjoyed our final dinner whilst being serenaded by a classical musical trio.
 Many where reluctant to retire and rather than acknowledge that this wonderful tour was almost over, they kept the bar busy in to the small hours.

 Sunday 21st August.
 Mound of Glory and home.

 After bidding farewell to Robin and Luis who had alternative plans we boarded the coach for our final Belarus journey to the airport.
 But it was not quite over yet, as we stopped off at the imposing ‘Mound of Glory’ situated to the east of Minsk which was built in 1969 to commemorate the 25th anniversary of the encirclement and surrender of German Army Group Centre to the Red Army on 3 July 1944.
 From its summit amidst glorious sunshine we gained magnificent panoramas of the vast undulating open countryside which must have been great terrain for tanks to cross (whilst the ground was firm in the summer).

-And thence to the airport where our tour finally ended and from where we took our various flights home.
+And thence to the airport from where we took our various flights home.
 It was a memorable holiday which far exceeded many of our expectations.
 We shall return!